How to turn off Live Photos on iPhone step by step

 Free up space on your iPhone

-Turning off Live photos will help with future storage consumption, but what can you do to free up already consumed space?
-Try these tips out!
+Turning off Live Photos will help with future storage consumption, but what can you do to free up already consumed space?
+Try removing duplicates and similar images, clearing large files stored by apps and Safari cache, and deleting unused apps.

 1. Remove duplicate images and similar photos

-It's shocking just how many duplicates and similar images we have on our iPhones; getting the perfect snap rarely happens on the first attempt.
 The problem is, who's got the time to sort and sift through them all?
-Well, you can now use a specialized tool like CleanMy®Phone.
+Well, you can also use CleanMy®Phone.
 This powerful AI-backed app can locate all your doubles and similar photos in just a few simple clicks, making it easy for you to select and remove what you no longer need; here's how:

 1. Install the app on your iPhone.